 Seek Treatment Today at High Mountain Orthopedics

 If you have suffered a meniscal tear, seek treatment as soon as possible.
 High Mountain Orthopedics is an excellent choice for knee surgery and orthopedic care.
-At our locations in Wayne, Paramus, and Englewood, New Jersey, we offer meniscectomy procedures and meniscal repairs to patients from across the region.
+At our locations in Wayne, NJ, we offer meniscectomy procedures and meniscal repairs to patients from across the region.
 Contact us to learn more and schedule an office or telemedicine appointment as well as discuss treatment options.

 Schedule An Appointment Today!